xcart/xcart-docs/_pages/kb_en/orders/understanding_xcart_payment_transaction_statuces.md

 ![payment-transactions.png]({{site.baseurl}}/attachments/ref_7pBlny0J/payment-transactions.png)

-If necessary a cart admin can search orders based on a particular transaction status.
+If necessary a cart admin can search orders based on a particular payment transaction status.